briangonzalez/jquery.pep.js/README.md

     droppable:              false,                                        // CSS selector that this element can be dropped on, false to disable
     droppableActiveClass:   'pep-dpa',                                    // class to add to active droppable parents, default to pep-dpa (droppable parent active)
+    overlapFunction:        false,                                        // override pep's default overlap function; takes two args: a & b and returns true if they overlap

     constrainToWindow:      false,                                        // constrain object to the window
     constrainToParent:      false,                                        // constrain object to its parent